polkadot-fellows/xcm-format/README.md

 Operands:

-- `assets: MultiAssetFilter`: The asset(s) to remove from the Holding Register.
+- `assets: AssetFilter`: The asset(s) to remove from the Holding Register.
-- `destination: MultiLocation`: A valid location that respects teleports coming from this location.
+- `destination: Location`: A valid location that respects teleports coming from this location.
 - `xcm`: The instructions to execute *on the destination location* following the [`ReceiveTeleportedAsset`](https://github.com/paritytech/polkadot/blob/962bc21352f5f80a580db5a28d05154ede4a9f86/xcm/src/v3/mod.rs#L406) instruction.

 Kind: *Command*